vekatze/neut/book/src/statements.md

 }
 ```

+As with `rule-right`, `leaf`, `node`, and `root` must be meta functions that assemble code.
 Once defined, `name` can be used with square brackets to accept variable-length arguments:

 ```neut
 name[x, y, z, w]